techtraits/techtraits-blog/_posts/2011-08-12-implementing-jackson-views.markdown

 <h3>Source Code</h3>

-<p style="text-align: justify;">The source code shown here can be <a href="http://www.techtraits.ca/wp-content/uploads/2011/08/jackson_views.zip">Downloaded Here</a></p> Note that all code and other source provided here are licensed under the BSD License available <a href='http://www.techtraits.ca/wp-content/uploads/2011/11/Licensing.txt'>Here</a>.
+The source code shown here can be downloaded [Here](https://github.com/techtraits/jackson-views-example/tree/master/jackson_views)

+Note that all code and other source provided here are licensed under the [BSD License](/assets/Licensing.txt).